List of Coronation Street characters introduced in 2001: Ranjiv Alahan

 Ranjiv Alahan is the father of Dev Alahan (Jimmi Harkishin) who first appeared in October 2001 and was played by Raad Rawi.
 Ranjiv first appears when Dev introduces his parents to his fiancée, Geena Gregory (Jennifer James).

-The character reappeared in February 2004, this time played by Madhav Sharma.
+The character reappeared in February 2004.
 Dev's current fiancée Maya Sharma (Sasha Behar), arranges a meeting between her, Dev and Ranjiv in a restaurant in order to introduce herself to Ranjiv, who is impressed with Maya, who works as a lawyer.
 Ranjiv congratulates his son for his choice of partner.
+He returned in October 2004, this time played by Madhav Sharma to meet Dev's new fiancée, Sunita Parekh (Shobna Gulati) and subsequently attends their wedding.